 Is It Safe for Dogs To Drink Beer?

+Sadly, it isn’t safe for dogs to share your favorite brew.
 Alcohol is toxic to dogs in direct proportion to a dog’s weight.
-According to Pet Poison Hotline, alcohol poisoning can cause hypothermia, low blood pressure, seizures, and respiratory failure in dogs.
-Treatments include induced vomiting (under a vet’s watchful eye,) IV fluids, and a dextrose drip.
+Alcohol poisoning can cause hypothermia, low blood pressure, seizures, and respiratory failure in dogs.
+Treatments include induced vomiting (under a vet’s watchful eye), IV fluids, and a dextrose drip.

-Hops, a major ingredient in most beer, are also toxic to dogs, causing elevated body temperature, racing heart, and vomiting.
-Luckily, most dogs aren’t likely to be around hops themselves; only home brewers really need to worry about limiting their dogs’ access to actual hops.
+Hops, a major ingredient in most beer, are toxic to dogs, causing elevated body temperature, racing heart, and vomiting.
+Luckily, most dogs aren’t likely to be around hops themselves; only homebrewers really need to worry about limiting their dogs’ access to actual hops.
 However, hops in beer are still a concern for dogs.

 Sounds pretty scary, right?
 Luckily, there is a way to enjoy a beer with your pup: brews made just for dogs can be found online, in pet stores, and at dog-friendly bars across the nation.

 Yes, dog “beer” is available: A handful of companies make dog “beer” in the form of savory broths, meal additives, and “liquid treats” your dog will love.

 Our Favorite Dog Brews

 Yep, this Bowser Beer is brewed just for our canine pals and makes for a tasty topper—well, for your four-legged friend.
 The variety pack comes with a bottle of each flavor—chicken, pork, and beef—plus lots of malty goodness without the alcohol or hops.
 There’s even a traditional six-pack option.Find on Amazon